 As we discussed in a previous post, XML Sitemaps are documents/webpages used by Google (and other search engines) to determine what content on your website to index and rank on SERPs (Search Engine Results Pages).
-And, just like other forms of media on your webpage, videos can benefit from XML sitemaps as well.
-Some of the most important benefits you can reap from having a well-made video XML sitemap include:
+And, just like other forms of media on your webpage, videos can also benefit from XML sitemaps.
+Some of the most important benefits you can reap from having a well-made video XML sitemap include the following:

 Indexing of your video content on search engines

 A higher chance of ranking on video.google.com search queries